How to Measure My Door?

 NET FRAME SIZE

 Dimensions taken from outside the frame.
-This dimension is needed to replace the door and the frame.
-Net frame size may vary for each manufacture, Most of the manufacturers offer to trim the unit from the height and width, but within a limit.
-Net Frame Size or unit size is smaller than the rough opening to allow for adjustment when unit is being installed.
+This is needed to replace both the door and the frame.
+Net frame size may vary per manufacturer — most offer trimming within a limit.
+Net frame (unit) size is smaller than the rough opening to allow for adjustment during installation.

 Removing interior wood trim — baseboard, chair rail, window and door casing — requires little more than a hammer and pry bar.
-But to avoid ripping out large sections of drywall facing along with the trim, use a sharp utility knife to score the seam between the molding and the wall.
-Apply just enough pressure to cut through the dried paint and into the paper face of the drywall.
-Now when you pry off the trim, it will come away cleanly.
+To avoid ripping out large sections of drywall, use a sharp utility knife to score the seam between the molding and the wall before prying.

 - Is there any labor charge to trim the door?